harumuki/thorsten-hans.com/_posts/2017-08-21-using-azure-files-in-kubernetes-deployments-with-asp-net-core.md

 ```

 Check the pod deployment by executing `kubectl get pods` after a couple of seconds your *Pod* should be there and print `status` as `running`.
-Normally you’ve to create a *Service* in *Kubernetes*, which will automatically deploy *Azure Load Balancer* 🚀 to expose your service to the public world.
+Normally you've to create a *Service* in *Kubernetes*, which will automatically deploy *Azure Load Balancer* 🚀 to expose your service to the public world.
 But for **demonstration purpose or development** you can also use the handy `kubectl port-forward` command.

 ```bash
 kubectl port-forward <POD_NAME> 5000:80